-The books are closed on 2019 and we are looking forward with 2020 vision to a great Safety year!
+We have wrapped up quite a year with 2020 and we are looking forward to a safe 2021!
 Our employees performed many, many safe tasks daily last year and for that we say, "THANK YOU"!

 Safety is a continuous journey and we must stay focused each day.